 |---|---|---|

-How Binance has structurally changed since the $4.3B settlement — compliance and leadership timeline
+How Binance has structurally changed since the $4.3B settlement — compliance timeline

 Binance’s structural compliance changes since late 2023 are more substantive than the pardon story implies.
 The milestones: